Radiu-s/Radius-Long-Range-Drone/docs/notes.md

   If its EC mode, It just shares 25 mW.
 You cant even pass your neighbor's yard...

 - Despite being heavy, the drone did not feel underpowered at all.
-- iNav POS Hold was surprisingly stable right out of the box.
+- iNav POS Hold surprisingly made the drone feel like a solid rock in mid-air.
 - HQProp 7x4x3 props fly smooth but drain more power than 2-blades.
-- Had no jello or weird vibrations — motor balance was solid.
+- Had no jello or weird vibrations; motor balance was solid.

 ---

 ## 🔧 Things I’d Watch Out for Next Time

 - Might try 7x3.5x2 props for better efficiency.
-- Battery wires could be slightly lighter — every gram counts.
+- Battery wires could be slightly lighter every gram counts.
 - Protect the ESC from dust; it gets dirty fast during field testing.
 - I’d add a bit more foam under the pack to reduce impact stress.